FluffyKas/easybank-landing-page/README.md

 _Intersection observer, animations_

-I added some subtle fade in animations with css keyframes and intersection observer which I used for the first time.
+I added some subtle fade in animations with css keyframes and intersection observer.

 ### Continued development